 If the conditions are not detectable before calling a function,

 the called function should not throw an

-It may still throw a value,
+It may still throw,

 but the caller will have to catch the thrown value,

 effectively making it an alternative result rather than an error.

 If so, we consider the thrown object an exception rather than an error.

 The thrown object can choose to implement Exception